Let's Draw: The Twin Epics of Tamil Literature

 A glorious tale of one woman's vengeance against donuts.

-Silappadikaram is perhaps the only tale that any Tamilian can recite in their sleep.
+Silappadikaram is a tale any Tamilian can recite in their sleep.
 The poem was written by Prince Ilango Adigal, and it's about human rights and due process of trial and jewelry causing the collapse of kingdoms.
 Yeah.

 The merchant Kovalan is intoxicated with love for the beautiful dancer Madhavi and showers all his affection and wealth upon her, distressing his wife Kannagi.
 One day, Madhavi sings of pining for a lover.
-Finally understanding his wife’s pain, Kovalan asks for Kannagi's forgiveness and reconciles with her.
+Kovalan thinks she's singing about someone else.
+Hey, I never claimed he was a genius.
+Anyway, finally understanding his wife’s pain, Kovalan asks for Kannagi's forgiveness and reconciles with her.

 The penniless couple travels to the famed kingdom of Madurai to build a new life.
 Kovalan sells one of his wife's gold anklets for start-up capital.
 The royal goldsmith, noticing that the anklet looks very similar to the Queen's, proceeds to keep the Queen's anklet for himself.
-Taking Kannagi's anklet to the King, the goldsmith tells how some guy called Kovalan tried to steal Her Majesty's anklet, but that he heroically attacked and drove him off.
+Taking Kannagi's anklet to the King, the goldsmith spins a tale about how some guy called Kovalan tried to steal Her Majesty's anklet, and that he quite heroically attacked and drove him off.
 The king pronounces Kovalan to be swiftly executed, without holding a trial.
+The guy gets ded.

 You won't get mad at the goldsmith if you knew the whole story.
 The whole story is that I basically hate Kovalan.

 Patience exhausted, a furious Kannagi marches into the royal court and proves her husband's innocence.
 The anklet of the Queen was filled with pearls and Kannagi's anklet was filled with rubies.
-The King's regret kills him.
+The King's regret kills him on the spot.
 The Queen kills herself, unable to bear widowhood.
+We got some dramatic bitches up in here.
 But Kannagi ain't satisfied with some individual accountability.
 Swearing against the whole system that conspired to kill her husband, she sets fire to the city with her virtue.
 The fire rages till the Goddess of Madurai herself asks her to stop.
 Kannagi reunites with her husband in heaven, so it’s all good in the end.

 So like, Antigone, in a way?